Certified Feline Training & Behavior Specialist

 This bond that I had with my own cat has led me to volunteer with cats at the Pet Alliance of Greater Orlando.
 For those not familiar, the Pet Alliance was formerly known as the SPCA of Orlando.
 This became the most enriching and rewarding experience of my life.
 I met and worked with a variety of cats and used my newly found insight into their nature to be their voice and advocate.
 I became passionate about enriching their lives in the shelter and educating the public on how to be better cat guardians.
 After many years of struggling to find a career path that aligned with my values and personality, it occurred to me that my calling had been right under my nose the entire time.
 I was meant to work with cats which led me to a career of becoming a feline behavior specialist.

 I am now a Certified Feline Training & Behavior Specialist via the Animal Behavior Institute.
 I have completed coursework and training in feline behavior, enrichment, and nutrition.
-I have 6 years (1,000+ hours) experience volunteering with the Pet Alliance of Greater Orlando as the lead of their feline behavior and enrichment program.
+I have 7 years (1,000+ hours) experience volunteering with the Pet Alliance of Greater Orlando and am a Lead Volunteer.
 I work with a wide variety of cats as well as training staff and volunteers on feline behavior.
 Additionally, I have led seminars on cat behavior and was featured in Orlando Magazine's October 2018 issue.
 My skills are sought after within the Pet Alliance of Greater Orlando and the cat community as the person to seek help with feline issues.
 My main goal is to keep cats out of shelters and into permanent homes.
 Many cats are relinquished and or abandoned due to behavioral issues and I want to facilitate that change.
 I enjoy problem-solving and working to educate feline guardians to better understand their feline companions.
-As you can imagine, the shelter has exposed me to thousands of different cats and has prepared me to uniquely to serve you.

 -International Association of Animal Behavior Consultants (Supporting)